 If someone comes across a different type of panel or if their LG UJ6300 doesn't correspond to our review, let us know and we will update the review.

-The UJ6300 is a run-of-the-mill entry level "4k" TV, but it doesn't offer great value compared to the competition in faces in its price bracket.
+The UJ6300 is a run-of-the-mill entry level "4k" TV, but it doesn't offer great value compared to the competition it faces in its price bracket.
 Most of the time, it isn't the best choice.
 See our recommendations for the best budget TVs and the best smart TVs.